EnhancedRadioDevices/HamShield/README.md

 # HamShield

+You can purchase HamShield (as well as smaller variants or LoRa version) at http://www.enhancedradio.com/

 The master branch is intended for use with HamShield hardware -09 and above.

 WARNING: The dev branch is not guaranteed to work.
 Please use caution if you choose to use that branch.